-Dr. Elizabeth Rozanski, associate professor of clinical sciences at the Cummings School of Veterinary Medicine and section head for emergency medicine at the Foster Hospital for Small Animals, offers tips on preventing accidents and safeguarding your pet during the summer months.
+Dr. Elizabeth Rozanski, associate professor of clinical sciences at the Cummings School of Veterinary Medicine, offers tips on preventing accidents and safeguarding your pet during the summer months.

-With all the time your pet will be spending outdoors, one of the biggest dangers is ticks.
+With all the time you and your pet will be spending outdoors, one of the biggest summer pet safety concerns is ticks.
 During the summer, Rozanski recommends that you or your dog walker check your pet for ticks at least once a day and look thoroughly after walks or trips through wooded areas.

 “Ticks can be harder to find on thicker coat dogs,” she says.
 “And dogs are often more affected than cats are.”

-If you find a tick, refer to the ASPCA’s guide “How to Remove a Tick from Your Pet.”
+If you find a tick, refer to the ASPCA’s Tick Treatment and Removal instructions.
 Once it’s removed (usually with tweezers), “try to save it in an airtight container,” says Rozanski.
 “Then, ask your vet if you should bring it in for testing.”

 Ticks carry a number of diseases, including Lyme disease, but symptoms are often hard to spot.
-Dogs may be tired or feverish or become lame.
+Dogs may be tired, feverish or become lame.
 So, also talk to your vet ahead of time about effective tick medication, and only use products that are made for your type of pet.

 Dehydration and heatstroke are very real threats when the dog days of summer are upon us.
 Animals should always have fresh, clean water available, whether it’s summer or the dead of winter.
 Carry portable water bowls on walks and bring them on vacation or long car rides.
 Short-nosed dogs, like pugs, Japanese chins and bulldogs, pets with dark fur or skin, animals that are overweight or ones that have thick coats (like Himalayan or Persian cats), are especially prone to heat stress.
 Watch out for these symptoms: